moorepants/eme171/content/pages/lab-01.rst

 Functions (20 points)

-- [20] All 5 functions (1 state derivative, 2 inputs, 2 outputs) are present
+- [20] All 4 functions (1 state derivative, 2 inputs, 1 output) are present and
-  and take correct inputs and produce the expected outputs.
+  take correct inputs and produce the expected outputs.
 - [10] Most functions are present and mostly take correct inputs and produce the expected outputs
 - [0] No functions are present.